Isarhamster/chessx/INSTALL.md

 # 3. Requirements

-To compile ChessX, you need zlib, qmake and **Qt5 version 5.14.1** or above.
+To compile ChessX, you need zlib, qmake and **Qt6 version 6** or above.
+(Last built on 6.6.2)

-**known issue:** FICS does not work properly with Qt4

 # 4. Compilation

 Compiling the source is simple.
 Execute:

-     qmake
+     qmake6

 and then